 - is world GDP

 - is global energy consumption

-Note: The online calculator (Kaya Identity Scenario Prognosticator) has been updated.
-The format of the new tool is slightly different from the videos below, all of the functionality is still available, but you will have to use the pull down menus to select which chart you want to view and you are limited to viewing just two graphs at a time.
+The online calculator (Kaya Identity Scenario Prognosticator) has been updated and does not look exactly like the Kaya tool shown in the following videos.
+The format of the new tool is slightly different from the videos below, but all of the functionality is still available, you will have to use the pull down menus to select which chart you want to view, and you are limited to viewing just two graphs at a time.
 You will also have to enter the initial values referred to in the video.
 The initial values are: Population Plateau=11 billion, GDP/Person=1.6, Watts/$=-1.0, and Carbon Released/Watt=-0.3.